 In the Middle School, we offer a sixth-/seventh-grade curriculum which loops in a two-year cycle.
 This course places equal emphasis on literature and writing.
 The program is individualized to meet the developmental needs of each student.
 English 8 builds upon the skills acquired in our sixth-/seventh-grade classes and meets the needs of new students.
 At this stage, methods and terminology of literary analysis and research skills are introduced.
 Our 9th-grade Composition and Literature course is designed to ensure that students receive a firm and extensive grounding in grammar, vocabulary, literary analysis, and the writing process, as well as a strong emphasis on developing research papers.
 One of the goals is to prepare students to meet the expectations of the high school curriculum.

 Upper School students usually take World Literature or Advanced World Literature in the 10th grade.
-In the 11th and 12th grades, students choose from one of the elective offerings.
+In the 11th and 12th grades, students may choose from one of our elective offerings.
 Motivated students who demonstrate strong reading, writing, and critical thinking skills may apply to take AP English Language and Composition or AP English Literature and Composition in the 11th and 12th grades.